 The most important part of Minecraft is the game loop.
 In there is a clock keeping everything synchronized, going tick-tock at an ideally constant rate: twenty times per second, with each tick and tock lasting exactly 50 milliseconds at its best.
 During each cycle, game elements have to do their work — creatures have to figure out where to spawn.
 Skeletons, zombies, spiders and other mobs have to figure out where to walk and what to do, minecarts have to travel, grass has to spread, plants have to grow, players have to interact with their surroundings, the world has to generate new areas, redstone has to emit pulse, hoppers have to transfer items, etc… That’s a lengthy to-do list.
 Now multiply it by the amount of players online & add few bad apples who try to use Minecraft mechanics to lag/crash the server.
 Can you believe that after so many updates (all the way to current version of Minecraft) it’s still possible to crash official vanilla servers with only 1 person who knows what they’re doing?
 While owning an official server via Minecraft realms may be fun for some, they only support up to 10 concurrent players (your friends only) for a reason.

 Minewind contains years of work, making it unique in some ways & heavily improving performance.
 Whenever the game software gets updated to a newer version, we generally have to update quite a bit of code.
 With official Minecraft changes the game software consumes more and more resources than it did in it’s previous versions, as well as making a lot of our old code break.
 As we maintain code to work with the latest versions of Minecraft, it becomes very unproductive to go back to previous versions.
-We will continue to adjust and move forward.
+We will continue to adapt and move forward.

-Think about this: we’re a very small team of people with lives outside of Minecraft, yet we still put an incredible amount of time into fixing things that Mojang don’t consider a problem because they only care to support up to 10 players on a whitelisted server.
-We are working on bugs, features & multiplayer improvements for months, watching few special snowflakes scream ”admins dont give a shit about us!”, get targeted with DDoS attacks and exploiters on regular basis.
+Think about this: we’re a very small team of people with lives outside of Minecraft, yet we still put an incredible amount of time into fixing things that Mojang don’t consider a problem because they only need to support 1 to 10 players on a whitelisted realm.
+We are working on bugs, new features & multiplayer improvements for months, watching few special snowflakes scream ”admins dont give a shit about us!”, get targeted with DDoS attacks and exploiters on regular basis.
 We are dealing with insane levels of autism that shouldn’t even be possible, but when we do well and the servers run smoothly with everyone enjoying themselves, nobody even notices it.
 Still, we plan to continue with our vision of anarchy survival world.

 Thank you for sticking with us. <3